boddhisattva/website/being_of_service_as_a_rails_consultant/index.md

 date:  2024-09-23 09:24:34
 ---

-From building MVPs to optimizing large-scale Ruby on Rails applications, I bring a blend of technical expertise, product focus, leadership skills & coaching/mentoring experience.
+From building MVPs to optimizing large-scale Ruby on Rails applications, **I bring a blend of technical expertise, product focus, leadership skills & coaching/mentoring experience**.

-As a software engineer, my core strengths include:
+**As a software engineer, my core strengths include**:

 - Crafting scalable solutions with tools & technologies like [Packs-Rails](https://github.com/rubyatscale/packs-rails), Sorbet, Rails engines, Elasticsearch, RabbitMQ, Redis, and more.